Edgo74/blog_personel/README.md

 **Prerequisites**

-PHP 7.4 or later
+-PHP 7.4 or later
-Composer
+-Composer

 Run the below command from the project directory and follow the instructions `composer update` or `composer install`